thesephist/dotink/content/posts/inkfmt.md

 I can't go through every single issue I faced building inkfmt's indentation algorithm, but I want to explore two more particularly interesting cases with you, if you want to dive deeper.

+If you'd rather skip to the conclusion, you can [click here](#code-formatting-is-complicated-because-it-s-a-human-problem).

 ### Case study: indentation collapsing

 Indentation collapsing is a phrase I made up for a particular condition where the indentation _style_ matches what we want, but some blocks are indented much farther in that we would like.
 Take this fairly common pattern of passing callbacks into a function.